Here are the best 4G laptops you can buy in June 2021: Lenovo, Dell, Microsoft, & more!

 - Best 2-in-1: Microsoft Surface Pro X

-- Best thin and light: Samsung Galaxy Book S
+- Best thin and light: Samsung Galaxy Book Flex 2 5G

 Also great: Dell Latitude 5520

-If you’re looking for a 4G laptop that packs the latest specs and you’re fine giving up on the thin-and-light aspect of the ThinkPad X1 Carbon then the new Dell Latitude 5520 is a great option.
-It can be configured with 11th-Gen Intel Core i5 and i7 processors, which offer better performance than the power-efficient 10th-Gen U series processor on the ThinkPad X1 Carbon.
-The processor can be paired with up to 64GB of DDR4 non-ECC RAM and up to 2TB of M.2 PCIe NVMe storage.
+If you’re looking for a 4G laptop that packs the latest specs and you’re fine giving up on the thin-and-light aspect of the ThinkPad X1 Carbon, then the new Dell Latitude 5520 is another great option.
+It can be configured with 11th-Gen Intel Core i5 and i7 processors, up to 64GB of DDR4 non-ECC RAM, and up to 2TB of M.2 PCIe NVMe storage.

 Much like the ThinkPad X1 Carbon, Dell offers plenty of customization options to let you decide exactly what you need on your laptop.
 Along with configurable RAM and storage options, the Dell Latitude 5520 can be configured with either a 15.6-inch FHD non-touch display or a 15.6-inch FHD touch display, both a backlit and non-backlit keyboard, either a 63Whr 4 cell or a 42Whr 3 cell battery, and more.